mclegoman/luminance/ResourcepackGuide/PackSetup.md

 - `"souper_secret_settings:modifiers"`: used by soup for its modifier system, the separate registry means they cant be used as regular shaders (which is good as they wouldnt work)

 `"custom"` is where any mod specific data is stored
-- soup uses this to categorise shaders with the `"groups"` list, by default adding shaders to the `"edible"` category, meaning they can be chosen when eating soup, but since some soup shaders are particularly disruptive or laggy, not everything is `"edible"`
+- soup uses this to categorise shaders with the `"groups"` list, by default adding shaders to the `"edible"` category, meaning they can be chosen when eating soup, but since some soup shaders are particularly disruptive or laggy, not everything is `"edible"`, [see soup's page for more info](Soup.md#soup-groups)

 ## Changing Shaders